Alfie Burden: Career

 In January 2017, Burden was found guilty of placing bets totalling £25,000 on snooker matches including those he had played in.
 He had bet on himself to win and over the 86 bets in 10 years he had lost £2,995.
 Burden was fined £5,000 and given a six-month ban, which would only have come into force if he had bet on snooker again before January 2018.
 His second quarter-final of the season came at the Gibraltar Open and he made breaks of 131 and 109 to force a deciding frame with Nigel Bond, but lost it.

 Burden went into Qualifying for the 2018 World Championships in danger of losing his place on the Tour and in need of a good showing to retain his place.
 He achieved this, clinching the deciding frame in the second round of qualifying to beat higher-ranked player David Gilbert 10-9 and secure his place on the Tour for two more years, despite having finished the season outside the top 64, on account of his performances in the 2017/18 season.
 Burden lost out to Thepchaiya Un-Nooh 10–8 in the final round of qualifying and thus failed to emulate his achievement of 1998 in reaching the last 32 and a place at snooker's biggest stage, the Crucible Theatre.

 In December 2018 Burden defeated former world champions Peter Ebdon and John Higgins on his way to reaching the quarter-finals of the Scottish Open.
-Remarkably, in rounds 2 and 3 he came back from 3-0 down to win 4–3 against Marco Fu and Zhang Yong, respectively.
-A lacklustre performance in the quarter-final resulted in a 5–0 loss to the eventual tournament winner Mark Allen.
+In rounds 2 and 3 he came back from 3–0 down to win 4–3 against Marco Fu and Zhang Yong, respectively.
+In the quarter-finals he suffered a 5–0 loss to the eventual tournament winner Mark Allen.

-He has the highest number of centuries for any player never to have been ranked in the top 32.

 Burden announced his retirement from snooker on 2 September 2020.
 However, he returned to Q School in May 2021 and was successful in Event Two, winning a two-year Tour Card.

+In December 2025, Burden, aged 48, won his first ever ranking event on the World Snooker Tour as an amateur top-up player.
+He defeated Stuart Bingham in the final of the Snooker Shoot Out.
+Afterwards, he said: "I've had a 30-year career and it has been mainly downs - I've underperformed - but tonight is a night for me."
+With the winnings from the Shoot Out, he secured another two seasons on the main tour through the one-year earnings list from the 2026-27 season.

+Personal life

+Burden and fellow main tour player Hammad Miah currently co-own the Hertford Snooker Club, having acquired the club in 2024.